bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 Notice that Equation 2 is a differential equation, where :math:`\bf x(t)` describes the equation of motion of the object over time.
-In high school physics, you may not have had to solve differential equations and were given equations to solve for :math:`x(t)` assuming a constant acceleration, but now that we know better we can remove that simplification.
+In high school physics you may not have had to solve differential equations.
+Instead, you may have been given equations to solve for :math:`x(t)` assuming a constant acceleration.
+Now that we know better though, we can remove that simplification and write things in terms of differential equations.

 Note that I use the notation :math:`x'(t) := \frac{dx}{dt}` to always represent the time derivative of the function :math:`x(t)` (or later on :math:`p` and